-Term 2 Week 11, 12 Formal Assessment Teeb To be recorded Humility in leadership 2 show mean- ingful and highly crea- tive under- standing of basic staging conventions uses meaningfully and creatively more complex dramatic elements such as tension, symbols and timing where create characters using language, gesture and movement skillfully, meaningfully, and creatively idisciplinary] lan 4 show meaningful understandin g of basic staging conventions uses more meaningfully more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement skillfully, and meaningful; roduction [Mult Form of Assessment Task II: Group Performance and Management/Finance Plan Form of Assessment: Performance and Management/Finance Plan Tool of Assessment: Performance and Management/Finance Plan Tool of Assessment: Performance and Management/Finance Plan 4 Criteria 1 2 3 4 Staging show limited show an show an 10 staging staging staging g of basic 10 staging staging staging staging 10 staging staging stageng stageng 10 stageng convention stageng 10 stageng stageng stageng 11 st show limited understandin g of basic staging conventions complex dramatic elements such as suc sk 11: Group Pe Form of Assessment: Berformance an Tool of Assessment: Analytical rubric Criteria 1 2 Staging show lack of show conventions understandin under gof basic gof basic conventions conventions conventions conventions use more uses relements use more convention use not use relements complex dramatic drama elements such as such a such as tension, symbols and timing where timing appropriate; appro of language, skill c gesture and movement; gestur movement; gestur moven Assessment Ta Form of Assessm Tool of Assessm Criteria Staging conventions 10 Dramatic elements 15 15 Drama: Additional Participates both in the nerformance and in an aspect of production.
-The performance should: staging conventions use more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement; • make use of costumes, props, sets, lights or other available resources; • show awareness of audience.
+Term 2 Week 11, 12 Formal Assessment Tack To be recorded Humility in leadership 5 show mean- ingful and highly crea- tive under- standing of basic staging conventions uses meaningfully and creatively more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement skillfully, meaningfully, and creatively tidisciplinary] lan 4 show meaningful understandin g of basic staging conventions uses more meaningfully more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement skillfully, and meaningful; Production [Mult ement/Finance P 3 show an understandin g of basic staging conventions use more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement skillfully; erformance and 1 Assessment Task I1: Group Performance and Management/Finance Plan Tool of Assessment: Performance and Management/Finance Plan Tool of Assessment: Analytical rubric Show lack of show limited is show an understandin understandin understandin g of basic staging g of basic staging conventions is agging conventions is agging conventions conventions is agging conventions is agging conventions is agging to complex dramatic dements use more elements use more dramatic dramatic dramatic such as symbols and timing where elements use more anyopriate; such as symbols and timing where alternatic such as symbols and timing where appropriate; such as symbols and timing where appropriate; apppropriate; appropriate; appropriate; appropri ask 11: Group Pe sment: Perform Tool of Assessment: Analytical rubric 1 show lack of understandin g of basic staging conventions does not use use more complex dramatic elements such as tension, symbols and timing where appropriate; create characters with unskilled use of language, gesture and movement; Assessment Ta Form of Asses Tool of Assess Criteria Staging conventions 10 Dramatic elements 15 Character 15 Drama: Additional Participates both in the nerformance and in an asnect of production.
+The performance should: • change of having of having show an understanding of basic staging conventions use more complex dramatic elements such as tension, symbols and timing where appropriate; create characters using language, gesture and movement; make use of costumes, props, sets, lights or other available resources; show awareness of audience.